Shim Eun-jin

 Shim Eun-jin (born February 6, 1981) is a South Korean singer and actress.
-She was a member of South Korean girl group Baby V.O.X.
+She is a member of South Korean girl group Baby V.O.X.

 Career

 Shim Eun-jin launched her singing career in 1998 as a member of Baby V.O.X, one of the most prominent South Korean girl groups of the 1990s.
 She was the first to leave the group at the end of 2004, publicly stating that she did not agree with the direction their record company DR Music was heading.